masterminds-kenya/social_network/README.md

 Through our [manually built Facebook Login flow](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow), we collect the 'facebook_id', which allows us to locate their [Instagram Professional Account(s)](https://help.instagram.com/502981923235522?fbclid=IwAR1pmzAotXJ4X_-XFKNP4Ft2A9F4BuAyMbuFtCZ7ayb3FtLoM7kO6nWQFV4) via [Graph API Page](https://developers.facebook.com/docs/instagram-api/reference/page) route (their Instagram account must be connected to a Facebook Page).
 If the Influencer or Brand partner has multiple of Instagram Professional accounts, they are given an option of which they want to use for the platform.

+For Instagram professional accounts, the expectation is that it is attached to a professional page on Facebook, as is customary.
+In order for our platform to get the most accurate metrics on that user's Stories, their Facebook page needs to have the App platform enabled in their [App Settings](https://www.facebook.com/settings?tab=applications).

 ## Deployment

 [Deployed Site](https://www.bacchusinfluencerplatform.com)